 Psoriasis is a chronic autoimmune disease that develops when a person’s immune system sends faulty signals that tell skin cells to grow too quickly.
 New skin cells form in days instead of weeks.
 These excess skin cells are not shed, and pile up on the surface, causing “plaques” or patches, of psoriasis to form.

 Psoriasis is the most common autoimmune disease in the United States, afflicting 7.5 million people.
 It can affect any part of the body.
-It's often linked to other serious health conditions, such as diabetes, cardiovascular disease, and depression.
+Psoriasis is often linked to other serious health conditions, such as diabetes, cardiovascular disease, and depression.

 About one-third of people with psoriasis have a family member with the disease.
-Scientists believe that at least 10 percent of the population inherit one or more of the genes that create the tendency to develop psoriasis, but only 2-3 percent of the population develop the disease.
+Scientists believe that at least 10 percent of the population inherit one or more of the genes that create the tendency to develop psoriasis, but only two to three percent of the population will develop the disease.

 It is believed that to develop psoriasis a person must have a combination of the genes and exposure to environmental triggers.
 Known triggers include: